Newport Cliff Walk

 The best portion of the Cliff Walk for any type of assistive device (walkers, wheelchairs, canes) or strollers is the paved portion.
 This runs between Easton Beach (Marker 1) and Anglesea (Marker 8).
 Note: There are no steps between Memorial Boulevard and Narragansett Avenue (markers 2 and 3).
 Bicycles are not allowed on the trail.

-There are 16 Point of Interest markers along the Cliff Walk.
+There are 16 points of interest on the Cliff Walk.
+Markers along the trail note the points of interest.
 The trail is divided into 3 levels of difficulty and the markers can be used to navigate these terrains.

 Easy: Paved portion of the path roughly between markers 1 – 8.